CSaratakij/Rive2WallpaperEngineTemplate/README.md

 - backgroundColor : background color in case rive file not fit the whole screen

 ## Note :
-- use rive canvas runtime
+- use rive canvas runtime (cdn version)
 - tested with wallpaper engine verison 2.5.28